Kaunas: Climate

 Kaunas has a humid continental climate (Köppen climate classification Dfb) with an average annual temperature of approximately 7 C.

 Despite its northern location, the climate in Kaunas is relatively mild compared to other locations at similar latitudes, mainly because of the Baltic Sea.
 Because of its latitude, Kaunas has 17 hours of daylight in midsummer but only around 7 hours in midwinter.
 The Kazlų Rūda Forest, west of Kaunas, creates a microclimate around the city, regulating humidity and temperature of the air, and protecting it from strong westerly winds.

 Summers in Kaunas are warm and pleasant with average daytime high temperatures of 21–22 C and lows of around 12 C, but temperatures could reach 30 C on some days.
 Winters are relatively cold, and sometimes snowy with average temperatures ranging from -8 to 0 C, and rarely drop below -15 C. Spring and autumn are generally cool to mild.

 Religion

-Prominent religious features of Kaunas include: